Kboneil/php/README.md

 - Day 9: History of PHP, started with Apache, got exercise files.
 - Day 10: Thanksgiving holiday!
 Looked at PHP for a bit, but enjoyed most of the holiday!
 - Day 11: Continuing videos...they are long!!
+- Day 12: looking into using php to do image carousel